-Here you’ll learn about Rhaphidophora tetrasperma repotting including the soil mix to use, the best time to do it, the steps by steps, and things good to know so yours will grow healthy, strong, and look good.
+Gather round!
+Here you’ll learn about Rhaphidophora tetrasperma repotting, including the soil mix to use, the best time to do it, the steps by steps, and things good to know so yours will grow healthy, strong, and look good.
 You’ll also see how I stake and train this plant.

-Rhaphidophora tetrasperma has cut-out leaves and is quite the easy care houseplant.
-It’s the cousin of the Monstera delicosa, or Swiss Cheese Plant, which is favored for its huge leaves and tropical vibes.
+Rhaphidophora tetrasperma has cut-out leaves and is quite an easy-care houseplant.
+It’s in the Araceae family like many other popular houseplants.
+It’s the cousin of the Monstera delicosa (Swiss Cheese Plant), which is favored for its huge leaves and tropical vibes.

-HEAD’S UP: Rhaphidophora tetrasperma is the botanic name for this green beauty.
-It’s a mouthful to pronounce so here are a few common names, easier to say, that this plant goes by: Monstera minima, Mini Monstera, Philodendron Ginny, Monstera Ginny.
+Rhaphidophora tetrasperma is the botanic name for this green beauty.
+It’s a mouthful to pronounce, so here are a few easier-to-pronounce common names, that this plant goes by.
+Monstera Minima, Mini Monstera, Philodendron Ginny, and Monstera Ginny.
+Regardless of the name, it’s a popular houseplant and because they grow so fast, yours will need a bigger pot and fresh soil at some point.

-Spring, summer, and into the early fall are good times for repotting a Rhaphidophora.
-If you live in a climate where winter comes early, then spring and summer will be best.
+Spring, summer, and into the early fall are good times for repotting Rhaphidophora plants.
+Spring and summer will be best if you live in a climate where winter comes early.

-I live in Tucson, AZ where the fall season is warm and sunny so I repot through the end of October.
+I live in Tucson, AZ, where the growing season is long.
+The fall season is warm and sunny, so I repot through the end of October.

-HEAD’S UP: I’ve done a general Guide to Repotting Plants geared for beginning gardeners which you’ll find helpful.
+Are you a beginning gardener?
+I’ve done a general Guide to Repotting Plants which you’ll find helpful.

-Note: This is the optimum potting mix I use for a Monstera minima.
+Note: This is the optimum Mini Monstera soil mix.
 I have many tropical plants and succulents (both indoors and outdoors) and do a lot of repotting and planting.
 I keep a variety of potting materials on hand at all times.

 The 3rd bay of my garage is dedicated to my plant addiction.
-I have a potting bench and shelves and cabinets to store all the bags and pails that hold my soils and amendments.
-If you have limited space, I give you a few alternative mixes down below which consist of 2 materials.
+I have a potting bench, shelves, and cabinets to store all the bags and pails holding my soil and amendments.
+If you have limited space, I give you a few alternative mixes below, consisting of 2 materials.

 Monsteras grow on the bottom of the tropical rainforest floor.
-This mix I use mimics the rich plant materials which fall on them from above and provide the nourishment they need.
+This mix I use mimics the rich plant materials and organic matter that falls on them from above and provides the nourishment they need.

-This is the mix I use with approximate measurements:
+This is the Rhaphidophora Tetrasperma soil mix I use with approximate measurements:

 - 1/2 potting soil.
 I alternate between Ocean Forest & Happy Frog.
 This time I used both in equal amounts.